sungsoo-ahn/2025/_posts/sigmoidandsoftmax.md

 <h2 id="Conclusion">Conclusion/h2>
 <p>
    Softmax is the function that when applied on a vector gives a probability vector that has minimum negative entropy and dot product with the input vector.
+Sigmoid
 </p>